 The Galápagos Archipelago, Darwin's living laboratory, is home to an abundance of wildlife.
 Isolated from the mainland for millions of years, it is that rare wilderness where animals have no instinctive fear of humans.
-Traveling aboard the National Geographic Endeavour or National Geographic Islander, experience up close encounters with unique species such as flightless cormorants, marine iguanas, and domed giant tortoises.
+Traveling aboard the National Geographic Endeavour II or the National Geographic Islander experience up close encounters with unique species such as flightless cormorants, marine iguanas, and domed giant tortoises.

 Listed below are some of the islands we may visit during our expeditions:*